brainbot-com/es-nozzle/doc/command.rst

   `amqp-api-endpoint` can be used to specify the HTTP location of the RabbitMQ management API.
 The default is to use the same host as specified in amqp-url, and use 15672 as port.
-This should work as long as you using RabbitMQ 3.0 or up and didn't change the management port.
+This should work as long as you're using RabbitMQ 3.0 or up and you didn't change the management port.
 If you're using RabbitMQ 2.x, you must specify `amqp-api-endpoint`.
 Use the same host as specified in amqp-url and use 55672 as port, like in